-- We use workstations; visual timetables; Picture Exchange Communication System (PECS); countdown timers and special equipment for pupils who need it. - We use iPads and laptops across the school, whilst those with specific difficulties have more use of them during certain lessons. - We use a range of software on our school learning platform (DB Primary)/website to help pupils engage with subjects they find difficult; practise basic skills and become independent learners.
+- We use workstations; visual timetables; Picture Exchange Communication System (PECS); countdown timers and special equipment for pupils who need it. - We use iPads and laptops across the school, whilst those with specific difficulties have more use of them during certain lessons. - We use a range of software to help pupils engage with subjects they find difficult; practise basic skills and become independent learners.